British Rail Class 170: First TransPennine Express

 From late 2006 to 2016, First TransPennine Express operated nine Class 170s, used on the to route.
 Originally, were set to operate the route, but a combination of weight-restriction problems on the Selby to Hull Line, chronic overcrowding on several of the company's services and the government reducing the amount of money available to First TransPennine Express for new trains resulted in Class 170s coming into service.

 First TransPennine Express received eight Turbostars from South West Trains, 170301–308 at the end of 2006 and the start of 2007, as well as 170399 from Central Trains in November 2007, which was renumbered 170309.

 From September 2009, two Class 170s were used Sundays to Thursdays on the Cleethorpes–Manchester Airport service.

 The units were maintained by Bombardier Crofton.
-The 170s have since been fully refurbished to include CCTV, power sockets throughout, replacement carpets and seat covers and the removal / declassification of one of the two first-class sections, providing more seats.
+The 170s were later fully refurbished to include CCTV, power sockets throughout, replacement carpets and seat covers and the removal / declassification of one of the two first-class sections, providing more seats.
 The work was carried out by Transys at Clacton-on-Sea.

 However, in March 2014 it was revealed that the nine Turbostars would move to Chiltern Railways.
 MP Stephen Hammond revealed on 12 March 2014 that all the Class 170/3s would remain with First TransPennine Express until the May 2015 timetable change, when Chiltern would take five of the 170s with the remaining four remaining with First TransPennine Express until the end of the franchise in March 2016 later changed to 8 July 2016.
 Upon delivery, the Class 170s were modified in Brush Traction to allow them to be used with Chiltern's existing units, and were subsequently reclassified as Class 168/3s.
 Today, the unit numbers are 168321–168329.

-However, it was confirmed in November 2018 that TransPennine Express would be hiring one Class 170 per day from Northern to run services on the Manchester/Leeds and Huddersfield local services, to allow more Class 185s to be used on other busier services until the new Nova Fleets arrive in 2019.
-This arrangement ended in May 2019, when Northern's subleased Class 185 units returned to TPE.
+However, it was confirmed in November 2018 that TransPennine Express would be hiring one Class 170 per day from Arriva Rail North to run services on the Manchester/Leeds and Huddersfield local services, to allow more Class 185s to be used on other busier services until the new Nova Fleets arrive in 2019.
+This arrangement ended in May 2019, when Arriva Rail North's subleased Class 185 units returned to TPE.